 - powdered sugar to taste

-In a medium-sized mixing bowl, mix butter, sugar, and vanilla until fluffy.
+- In a medium-sized mixing bowl, mix butter, brown sugar, and vanilla extract until fluffy.

-Shape dough into eggs.
+- Shape dough into eggs.
 I suggest having an egg on hand as a model.
-You could also use an egg serving tray like the one in the photo to test the eggs for size (they will not rise in the oven).
+You could also use an egg serving tray like the one in the photo to test the eggs for size; your Easter egg cookies will not rise as they bake.

-Bake on an ungreased cookie sheet or Silpat for 12 minutes.
+- Bake on an ungreased cookie sheet covered with parchment paper or a silicone mat for 12 minutes.

-Once cool to the touch, roll in powdered sugar.
-If you lift them off of the cookie sheet too soon, they may crumble in your hands.
+- Once cool to the touch, roll in powdered sugar.
+If you lift them off of the cookie sheet while they are still warm, they may crumble in your hands.